 PHSE Education at EWPS

-PSHE stands for Personal, Social and Health Education.
+PSHE Education stands for Personal, Social and Health and Economic Education.
 It is an important part of your child's learning.
 Personal, social and health education (PSHE) helps to give children the knowledge, skills and understanding they need to lead confident, healthy and independent lives.

 At Ellen Wilkinson Primary School we follow the Jigsaw approach to PSHE.